Your Educational Rights

-1) The right to inspect and review the student’s education records within 45 days of the day Sierra Nevada College (the College) receives a request for access.
+1) The right to inspect and review the student’s education records within 45 days of the day Sierra Nevada University (the College) receives a request for access.
 Education records are defined as all records which contain information directly related to a student; and are maintained by an title of education records: sole possession records, these include notes written as memory joggers that are not shared with anyone and not kept in the student’s file; records created and maintained by a law enforcement unit for a law enforcement purpose; employment records (unless contingent upon attendance); medical records made and maintained in connection with the or she is no longer a student at the institution (i.e., alumni records).

 Students should submit to the registrar, dean, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the College official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.